baraja-core/doctrine/README.md

 A simple and easy to use, maximum performance database layer with connection to Doctrine, which allows you to use all the advantages of OOP and also has **support for Nette 3**.

-This package automatically installs Doctrine to your project (also setting everything up in the configuration) and runs stably.
+This package automatically installs Doctrine to your project (also sets everything up in the configuration) and runs stably.

 📦 Installation & Basic Usage
 -----------------------------

 This package can be installed using [Package Manager](https://github.com/baraja-core/package-manager) which is also part of the Baraja [Sandbox](https://github.com/baraja-core/sandbox).
-If you are not using it, you have to install the package manually following this guide.
+If you are not using it, you will have to install the package manually using this guide.

 A model configuration can be found in the `common.neon` file inside the root of the package.